Black bear in a tree

 autumn hikes in the smokies

 Another moderately difficult hike we recommend for tremendous views of fall foliage is The Jump Off.
 You’ll begin this 6.5-mile hike at Newfound Gap and the Appalachian Trail before eventually turning onto the Boulevard Trail.
 You’ll then reach a marked side trail and be rewarded with views of Mt.
-LeConte, Mount Guyot, and Charlie’s Bunyon, which is a great add-on to your hike if you have the energy.
+LeConte, Mount Guyot, and Charlies Bunion, which is a great add-on to your hike if you have the energy.

 5. Mount Cammerer